-- (1) users be authenticated to the onboard network and register their location on the aircraft before being able to use their broadband-enabled communications device in-flight;26 - (2) there be strong network security controls required of communications equipment onboard aircraft; and - (3) satellite-based service providers and carriers design onboard communications systems in such a way that they will deny network access and connectivity to any device that is stored in the cargo hull.27
+- (1) users be authenticated to both their provider's network and the pico cell provider and register their location on the aircraft before being able to use their personal wireless telephone in flight;24 - (2) there be strong network security controls required of communications equipment onboard aircraft; and - (3) carriers and service providers (including pico cell providers) design onboard communications systems in such a way that they will deny network access and connectivity to any device that is stored in the cargo hull.25

 As discussed in note 19, supra, location information is invaluable to quickly establishing the identity of terrorists or hijackers onboard an aircraft.
-Although the Departments acknowledge the expertise of providers to best engineer these solutions, some providers have suggested that authentication security capabilities could be accomplished, for example, through positive response systems, such as a user login requirement, or via an interface between the satellite-based service provider or carrier and the airline to determine the passengers on the airline's manifest that are authorized to use broadband-enabled communications devices in-flight and their seat locations.
+Although the Departments acknowledge the expertise of providers to best engineer these solutions, some providers have suggested that authentication security capabilities could be accomplished, for example, through positive response systems, such as a user login requirement, or via an interface between the pico cell provider and the airline to determine the passengers on the airline's manifest that are authorized to use personal cell phones in-flight and their seat locations.